Why interviews in Chennai for projects in Maharashtra? Aaditya Thackeray slams Shinde-Fadnavis govt

-Former Maharashtra minister and Shiv Sena leader Aaditya Thackeray slammed chief minister Eknath Shinde-led government alleging that workers from other states are being brought in for Versova-Bandra Sea Link's work, which has been stalled for a long time, according to a Maharashtra Times report.
+Yuva Sena chief Aaditya Thackeray on Wednesday slammed the Shinde Fadnavis government and the Maharashtra State Road Development Corporation (MSRDC) in particular chaired by CM Eknath Shinde for walk-in interviews by the company engaged in the construction of Bandra Versova sea link in Chennai and not in various parts of Maharashtra.
+He alleged that the workers from other states are being brought in for Versova-Bandra Sea Link's work, which has been stalled for a long time.

-The company hired for the completion of the project has been changed claimed Thackeray during a press conference on Wednesday adding that it has decided to recruit some posts for the work.
+The company hired for the completion of the project has been changed, claimed Aaditya Thackeray adding that it has decided to recruit some posts for the work.
+He thereby claimed that due to the walk-in interviews in Chennai the youths from Mumbai and Maharashtra would not be able to appear for the same as they will lose the job opportunities.

-He also targeted the Shinde govt over Vedanta Foxconn saying that the government is yet to give an official answer as to why the project went to Gujarat.
-"Only accusations and counter-accusations are going on," said the Sena leader.
+He also targeted the Shinde Fadnavis government over Vedanta Foxconn saying that the government was yet to give an official answer as to why the project went to Gujarat.
+"Only accusations and counter-accusations are going on,"he said.

-A few days ago over the same Vedanta-Foconn matter, Thackeray hit back at Maharashtra deputy CM Devendra Fadnavis over his "Gujarat is no Pakistan" comment.
+A few days ago over the same Vedanta-Foxconn matter, Aaditya hit back at Maharashtra deputy CM Devendra Fadnavis over his "Gujarat is no Pakistan" comment.

 "Is Maharashtra Pakistan that you drove the project to Gujarat?
-What mistake has the youth of Maharashtra done?" questioned Aaditya.
+What mistake has the youth of Maharashtra made?" questioned Aaditya.

 Fadnavis had said the neighbouring state was "no Pakistan", and also accused the previous Maha Vikas Aghadi (MVA) government of graft.